My Approach to Helping

 Psychotherapy is meeting humans where they are, in the moment, and responding to them with a view, ultimately, towards self-actualization and fulfillment.
 How we do this is helping you identify your personal life narrative while I listen attentively to your strengths, assets and aptitudes, so that when you feel ready to make changes in your life I know how to realistically and compassionately walk with you through those transitions.
 You possess the keys to your fulfillment.
 You have the ability to move mountains.
 Sometimes in our lives we need the mirroring and kindness of someone who is skillful and compassionate to help us discover those hidden gems.
 It?s how I continue to transform my own life.
 And it is how you and I will transform yours, together.

 What I Love about Being a Psychotherapist

 What I love most is the genuine connections I develop with my clients.
 We laugh.
 We cry.
 We feel stuck together at times.
 In all of my collaborations with clients we truly form an alliance.
 We are more invested in how you can grow, achieve meaning, purpose and authenticity in your life than emphasizing the negative.
-It is my experience that when we emphasize what good is already there within ourselves and in our relationships there is less emphasis on the negatives of the ?other?.
+It is my experience that when we emphasize what good is already there within ourselves and in our relationships there is less emphasis on the negatives of the other.
 My practice is unique in that I don?t spend time pushing you to negatively evaluate situations: romantic relationships and work, typically.
-It becomes evident over time when aspects of work, friendship and romance are meant to transitions, then they transition.
+It becomes evident over time when aspects of work, friendship and romance are meant to transition, then they transition on their own.
 This can be seeking greater fulfillment and autonomy in work.
 It can be deciding to work things out with a lover.
 It can be the issues we face when we have newborn children.
 All of it.
 And my intention is to emphasize the good that is already present within you so that decisions you make become self-evident to you!